 STRANGERS.
-By Claude Houghton, Toronto: Macmillan.
+By Claude Houghton.
+Toronto: Macmillan.

-Claude Houghton has been halled in the past, by discerning critics here and abroad, as "un romancier de grand avenir"; "the foremost, if not the most widely known, exponent of the metaphysical attitude in fiction"; and whatnot.
+Claude Houghton has been hailed in the past, by discerning critics here and abroad, as "un romancier de grand avenir"; "the foremost, if not the most widely known, exponent of the metaphysical attitude in fiction"; and whatnot.
 He appears to be trading on this reputation in Strangers-as trite a tale of the mildewed triangle as one could find.

-"This is not just the familiar story of husband, wife and mistress," says the jacket blurb.
-Maybe so, but it's the story of an undistinguished man in love with his wife and children and in love, also, with a besutiful but commonplace girl.
-It's the story of his efforts to adjust these two emotions satusfactorily.
+"This is not just the familiar story of husband, wife and mis-tress," says the jacket blurb, Maybe so, but it's the story of an undis-tinguished man in love with his wife and children and in love, also, with a beautiful but commonplace girl.
+It's the story of his efforts to adjust these two emotions satis-factorily.
 You must admit this has a familiar ring.
-The people lack quality, their talk is poor and consists largely of worrying about when will dinner be ready.
-Sort or: "You do love me a little, don't you?"
+The people lack quality, their talk is poor and conof sists largely worrying about when will dinner be ready.
+Sort or: "You do love me a little, don't deepens and one passenger after you?"

-"Yes, of course, but let's have tea."
+"Yes, of course, but let's have

 The hero vaunts his liaison and then is in a stew for fear one of his four confidants will tell his wife.
-He dies of heart disease, so the mistress herself calls on the widow, tells the whole story and is asked to stay to tea!
+He dies of heart disease, so the mistress herself calls on the widow, tells the whole story and-is asked to stay to tea!
+K.W.
 K.W.

 Christie Murder